equalitie/BotHound/README.md

 * Botnet - a list of IPs that participated in similar attacks

 # Incidents
 Incidents are created manually using the Adminer interface.
-In the future, incidents will be created automaically based on messages from the Grey Memory anomaly detector.
+In the future, incidents will be created automatically based on messages from the Grey Memory anomaly detector.

 ## Creating incidents
 * Insert a new record into the "incidents" table.